en / it

 The vineyard extends over 20 hectares, with production varying between 35 and 70 quintals per hectare, depending on the wine.
 Potential production is around 500 quintals a year.

-img mobile La Vigna
+img mobile the Vineyard

 The cultivation techniques that we apply in our vineyard are in constant evolution.
 We apply the spurred cordon system.